plone/documentation/docs/backend/content-types/fti.md

     `schema` is the most commonly used.

 `title`
-:   The name of the content type displayed in the UI.
+:   The name of the content type displayed in the user interface.

 (classic-ui-only-fti-properties-label)=